• Skip to primary navigation

 • Sweet shortcrust pastry - Ready-made 9 inch pastry case.
 I used my gluten-free shortcrust pastry and blind baked ready to use.
 You can use your preferred tart pastry shell.

-• Unsalted butter - Allow the butter to come to room temperature before using.
-If you require a dairy free frangipane you can substitute for your preferred dairy free butter block.
+• Unsalted butter - Allow the butter to come to room temperature before use.
+If you require a dairy free frangipane you can substitute it for your preferred dairy free butter block.

 • Sugar - You can use caster or fine white sugar.
 Be sure to sieve the sugar before using to free it from any lumps.